-Established in 2001, this fee-only firm has $185 million in assets under management.
-Four advisors work at Cambridge Financial Group and offer services such as financial planning, investment management and education planning.
+Established in 2001, this fee-only firm has $240 million in assets under management.
+Four advisors work at Cambridge Financial Group, LLC and offer services such as financial planning, investment management and education planning.
 This firm has no minimum asset requirement.
 Instead, there are different service levels depending on your budget.
 You can keep the firm on an open retainer for financial planning or use the standalone services aimed at young professionals with less room in their budgets.

 Cambridge’s office is located in northern Tucson near the Catalina Foothills.

 Penny Marchand is the founder and sole owner of the firm.
-She’s worked in financial planning since 1988 and has a plethora of certifications, including certified financial planner (CFP), registered investment advisor, enrolled agent (EA), insurance license and the Series 6, 7, 63 and 65 securities licenses.
-That’s the most certifications for one person we’ve seen out of all the advisors on this list.
+She’s worked in financial planning since 1988 and has a couple of certifications, including certified financial planner (CFP) and enrolled agent (EA).

 Marchand’s team includes five employees.
-Out of those five, two are CFPs and EAs.
+Out of that group, three are CFPs and two are EAs.

 Cambridge Financial Group has an affordable program designed for young professionals called Edge Ahead.
 It has a lower bar to entry, with a set $750 fee ($650 if you’re referred) for a financial review, or an annual fee of $2,500 for ongoing services that include financial planning and tax prep.

 The long-term option consists of two 90-minute appointments a year that cover tax preparation, investments, goal setting, goal reviews and any financial questions you have.
 You have phone support with this option, as well.
-The cost for ongoing services is 1.5% of your gross income, capped at $2,500.
+The cost for ongoing services is 1.5% of your gross income.

-Raskob Kambourian Financial Advisors is another fee-only firm and is the oldest on our top Tucson advisors list.
-It was founded in 1986 and has since grown to six advisors and over $171 million in assets under management.
-The firm offers a full range of financial services including financial planning, retirement planning, investment management and tax preparation.
+Raskob Kambourian Financial Advisors, Ltd. is another fee-only firm and is the oldest on our top Tucson financial advisors list.
+It was founded in 1986 and has since grown to nine advisors and over $191 million in assets under management.
+The firm offers a full range of financial services, including financial planning, retirement planning, investment management and tax preparation.

-This is the second firm we’ve profiled on this list with a woman president and owner (the first is Cambridge Financial Group).
-Patricia Raskob is a founder, serves as president and is the sole owner of the firm.
+This is the second firm we’ve profiled on this list with a female president and owner (the first is Cambridge Financial Group).
+Patricia Raskob is the founder, and serves as president and sole owner of the firm.
 She has a number of certifications, including enrolled agent (EA), certified financial planner (CFP) and accredited tax advisor (ATA).

 When formulating investment advice, advisors at this firm use fundamental, technical and cyclical methods of analysis.
 Each of these methods examines the fund or issuer in different ways, such as considering the management team, past performance, market data or market conditions.

 The company uses a proprietary software to aid in strategic asset allocation of your account.
-The software ranks asset classes of mutual equity, bond and blend funds and also adds passive ETFs and index funds if necessary.
-Your strategy will be tailored to your financial particulars, including time horizon, risk tolerance and financial objectives.
+The software ranks asset classes of mutual equity, bond and blend funds and also adds passive exchange-traded funds (ETFs) and index funds if necessary.
+The firm tailors your strategy to your financial particulars, including time horizon, risk tolerance and financial objectives.

-Ironwood Financial has $154 million in assets under management and has four advisors.
+Ironwood Financial, LLC has $175 million in assets under management and has four advisors.
 You’ll need $250,000 to become a client.
 Services offered include investment supervisory services, financial planning, pension planning and more.
-The firm aims to work with those retiring within the next 10 years.
+The firm aims to work with those nearing retirement.